TreeCityWes/Xenium-Miner-Setup/NVIDIA.md

-# XenBlocks GPU Mining Setup Guide
+# XenBlocks Xenium NVIDIA GPU Mining Setup Guide

 This tutorial guides you through the process of setting up XenBlocks GPU mining using a cloud GPU miner on Ubuntu.
 Before diving into the script, ensure you have a basic understanding of user permissions and the `sudo` command in Linux.